Designated REALTOR® Orientation

 - Online Course via NAR (free, no credit available)

-Appraisers or Attorneys must meet this membership requirement and are not exempt.
+Appraisers and Attorneys must meet this membership requirement and are not exempt.

 NOTE: This is a National Association of REALTORS® mandate; NOT a requirement of the Massachusetts Real Estate Board or it's Continuing Education course requirement.
 However, if you take an Ethics CE course you will meet part of your CE requirement as well as the NAR® membership mandate.